monktastic/no-more-contempt/index.md

 This is not just a religious invention: anyone who introspects carefully enough eventually perceives this "distributed malevolent entity" with a kind of intelligence and volition of its own that, even if not _literally_ true, explain its seemingly-coordinated behavior terrifyingly well.

 This "being" continually drives humanity toward various kinds of Armageddon: situations in which everyone is violently proving just how righteous they are.
-It is why the US is headed toward civil war without anyone recognizing their own complicity, and explains bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
-Nearly the whole world is caught in its terrible sway, evil provoking "righteous" retribution at every turn without anyone ever noticing who is really in charge.
+It is why the US is headed toward civil war without anyone recognizing their own complicity, and it explains bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
+Nearly the whole world is caught in its terrible sway, evil provoking "righteous" retribution at every turn without anyone ever noticing the true source of it all.

 It is that primordial "evil global conspiracy" to which all the rest ultimately owe their existence — and _we_ are its unwitting minions.
-Every attempt to maliciously subdue it "out there" just strengthens it, because such behavior is only ever initiated _by_ it — though it makes us believe that it was initiated by us, in the service of Good.
+Every attempt to maliciously subdue it "out there" just strengthens it, because such behavior is only ever initiated _by_ it — though it makes us believe that it was initiated by us.

-**Any** time you feel malice, hatred, contempt, or self-righteousness toward another being; any time you see them as fundamentally defective or inferior; any time you are tempted to divide the world into the (fundamentally) "good" and "bad," or to forsake anyone, you are feeding the insatiable Beast.
+**Any** time you feel malice, hatred, contempt, or even self-righteousness toward another being; any time you see them as fundamentally defective or inferior; any time you are tempted to divide the world into the (fundamentally) "good" and "bad," or to forsake anyone, you are feeding the Beast.

 <p align="center" width="100%">
     <img width="300px" src="img/good-vs-bad.png">
 </p>

 To be clear: there are surely groups of particularly deluded people who conspire to cause great harm, but their existence wouldn't be possible if the rest of us weren't busy feeding the source — and conversely, it is _completely inevitable_ given that we are. **We must hold such people accountable**, but when we do this with contempt, we are reinforcing the very conditions that _compel_ their existence.
-If you could trace all the subtle threads of causality weaving through the wrold, you would find your finger in countless evil pies.
+If you could trace all the subtle threads of causality weaving through the world, you would find your finger in countless evil pies.

 <p align="center" width="100%">
     <img width="300px" src="img/evil-conspiracy.png">